Customer Interaction Manager

 Integration with Cisco Context Services

-CIM replaces (or syncs) with the following Cisco Context Service (CCS) objects, and provides the same API’s.
-Objects are defined as follows:
+CIM replaces the following Cisco Context Service (CCS) objects (no longer supported by Cisco), and provides the similar API's.
+CIM has similar objects, as follows:

 - CIM Customer = CCS Customer